iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 • Mobile app engineer with 16 years of experience

-• Holds one AWS certification (AWS Certified AI Practitioner)
+• Holds 1 AWS certification (AWS Certified AI Practitioner)

-• Has only used Route 53, S3, and CloudFront briefly for personal projects
+• Only light personal experience with Route 53, S3, and CloudFront

 • Regular Claude user